 Prepare grant outlines based on the potential funders’ specific guidelines.

-Match upcoming or ongoing tasks with volunteer interests and abilities, and contact volunteers to schedule specific jobs.
+Match upcoming or ongoing tasks with volunteer interests and abilities, and contact volunteers to schedule specific assignments.

-Perform handyman repairs on the KHLT office as needed.
+Perform handyman repairs on the KHLT office property as needed.

 Help maintain foot trails at our office location and nature trail properties.
 Pick up litter along trails, cut back vegetation interfering with trail usage, repair boardwalk or signs as needed.

 Accompany staff in the field, assisting with monitoring and photo documentation of KHLT conservation land.
 This position entails hiking in some rough and often wet terrain, in variable weather conditions.